 STEP 7

-Navigate to “Volumes“.
-Check all volumes tagged “Unused” and click on the Remove button.
+In the menu on the left, click on Volumes.
+Check all volumes tagged UnusedĀ and click on the Remove button.
 Follow the instructions in the image below.

-Once you click the Remove button, you will be asked if you are sure.
+A new pop up window will open.
 Click Remove.
 Follow the instructions in the image below.

 Once you click the Remove button, all volumes created by various images you no longer use will be automatically deleted.